 - Cayenne.
 Another well-known chili, the cayenne pepper is primarily used as a powder or in hot sauce.
 The long fruits have the classic shape we all associate with peppers, and are very hot (~50,000 SHUs).

 - New Mexico chiles (hatch).
 Many new cultivars have been developed in New Mexico at NMSU.
 Some are known as hatch chiles, and are typically consumed under ripe while the peppers are still green.
-They range from mild to very spicy (5,000-50,000 SHUs)
+They range from mild to spicy (500-10,000 SHUs)

 - Peperoncini.
 This is the generic Italian word for hot peppers, and there are many varieties that fall under it.
 Perhaps the most popular in North America are pickled green peperoncini peppers, delicious and tangy!